filecoin-project/filecoin-docs/content/en/about-filecoin/contribution-tutorial.md

 ---
-title: Documentation contribution tutorial
+title: "Contribution tutorial"
-description: Contribute to Filecoin documentation by finding issues, fixing them, and submitting them to the project.
+description: "Contribute to Filecoin documentation by finding issues, fixing them, and submitting them to the project."
 editLink: false
 menu:
     about: